MariiaTHI/bigram/README.md

 Generate bigrams (pair of adjacent words) from the dataset Compute the frequency of each bigram
 Compute the probability of each bigram
-Implement the bigram model M1 using the probabilities computed in the previous step Evaluate the model using perplexity metrics.
+Implement the bigram model M1 (with and without backoff) using the probabilities computed in the previous step Evaluate the model using perplexity metrics.